Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Ear switching hat.md

 **This magical hat will confuse your senses!** - Sound cues can help us figure out where things are located in the environment - try confusing your brain with the Ear-Switching Hat!

-Last initially checked on 2025-01-19 by Marin Lee (ml2072@cam.ac.uk) double-checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->